nodeg/hackthenet/README.md

-The original source code of different versions of the then popular browser game hack the net (HTN) including their self written bulletion board htnBB.
+The original source code of different versions of the then popular browser game hack the net (HTN) including their self written bulletin board htnBB.